4-Day Weather Forecast For Sanderson - News Break

 Friday, May 28

-Sunny then chance showers and thunderstorms in the day; while chance showers and thunderstorms then mostly clear during night
+Partly sunny then isolated showers and thunderstorms in the day; while isolated showers and thunderstorms during night

 - Light wind